Best Affordable Places to Live in Arkansas in 2025

 Hot Springs’ charm and manageable cost of living would make it a good place for just about anyone to settle down.
 But the city’s natural thermal springs and its focus on wellness may be especially appealing to retirees.

-Housing Affordability: Home prices have risen steadily in Hot Springs, pushing up the city’s price-to-income ratio.
-But the average home value is still near the average for the state and below the U.S. average.
-Rent prices are also up over the past year — but costs tend to fluctuate from month to month, and the rental market is trending downward.
+Housing Affordability: Home prices rose steadily in Hot Springs during the pandemic before flattening out.
+The average home value is still higher than average for the state but well below the U.S. average.
+Understanding the different types of mortgage loans available to you can help you keep your options open.
+Rent prices are down over the past year, and the rental market is expected to continue trending downward.

 2. Bella Vista